-It’s hard not to notice what Berwick Town Council does; we have eleven play areas, 300 benches and dozens of litter bins across the three communities of Berwick, Tweedmouth and Spittal.
+It’s hard not to notice what Berwick Town Council does; we have seven play areas, 300 benches and dozens of litter bins across the three communities of Berwick, Tweedmouth and Spittal.
 Our CCTV cameras help to keep the community safe.
 Staff we fund who work for Northumberland County Council clean the streets, cut the grass, and improve the environment, doing everything from litter picking to supporting volunteers in our parks.
 Our own wardens repair benches and bins, keep the playparks and the splashpark in good order and plant and water the the towns hanging baskets and planters.

-Out contribution isn’t just about the services we badge or support.
+Our contribution isn’t just about the services we badge or support.
 We provide support to major events like the Riding of the Bounds, the Tweed Salmon Queen festivities and the various Festivals with both funding and expertise.
 We support events that contribute to tourism in Berwick, and to tourism publications, and to events that continue Berwick’s traditions as the most Scottish of English towns.

-Local community groups are grant funded by the Town Council, and we work in collaboration with partners on projects ranging from the re-development of Berwick Barracks to local events like Spittal Seaside Festival and Tweedmouth Feast.
+Local community groups are grant funded by the Town Council, and we work in collaboration with partners on projects throughout Berwick, Tweedmouth and Spittal.

 In an increasingly complex world we work hard to build partnerships at local and regional level, providing appropriate levels of input to joint bodies and working groups that enable the Town Council to have a voice in Berwick’s Future.
 We also are responsible for preparing the Neighbourhood Plan and acting as a consultee on planning applications in the town.

 More about the Town Council

 Berwick-upon-Tweed Town Council was created on 3rd March 2008 and has voluntary Councillors who represent 7 wards covering Berwick, Tweedmouth and Spittal, which have a combined population of about 12,000.